sdcnku/micropython/docs/library/omv.image.rst

    to BAYER so that you can capture images but no image processing methods will be operational.

+.. data:: image.YUV422

+   A pixel format that is very easy to jpeg compress.
+Each pixel is stored as a grayscale 8-bit Y value followed by alternating 8-bit U/V color values that are shared between two Y values (8-bits Y1, 8-bits U, 8-bits Y2, 8-bits V, etc.).
+Only some image processing methods work with YUV422.

 .. data:: image.JPEG

    A JPEG image.

+.. data:: image.PNG

+   A PNG image.

 .. data:: image.AREA